 to visualize how much money you make and spend each month, and the running balance for your account.

+We'll create a waterfall chart that displays sales variance (estimated sales versus actual sales) by month.
 To follow along, sign in to Power BI and select Get Data > Samples > Retail Analysis Sample.

 Convert the chart to a Waterfall.